otacke/h5p-combination-lock/README.md

-# H5P Boilerplate (SNORDIAN)
+# H5P Combination Lock
-TODO: Add description and change name
+Use a combination lock in H5P

 ## Getting started
 Clone this repository with git and check out the branch that you are interested